BSIP/UIG via Getty Images

 (Photo Credit: BSIP/UIG via Getty Images)

 Scientists aren't exactly sure what causes seborrheic keratoses.
-However, a tendency to get them seems to be hereditary in some people, according to the American Academy of Dermatology.
-While these non-cancerous skin growths may be linked to sun exposure, they are also found on skin that is covered, so more research is needed on what causes brown skin spots like these.
-And even though the precise cause is unknown, it's good to know they are not contagious; if seborrheic keratoses seem to grow in number and spread to other areas of your body, just keep in mind that you may simply be developing more of this raised skin as you get older.
+However, a tendency to get them seems to be hereditary, according to the American Academy of Dermatology.
+While these non-cancerous skin growths may be linked to sun exposure, they are also found on skin that is usually covered.
+It's good to know they are not contagious.
+If seborrheic keratoses seem to grow in number and spread to other areas of your body, just keep in mind that you may simply be developing more of this raised skin as you get older.

-If you're wondering how to treat a seborrheic keratosis, you may be relieved to know that treatment usually isn't necessary.
-As long as you've had a seborrheic keratosis checked out by a dermatologist who confirms that it is benign and not cancer, you can leave it alone.
-But you may want to remove these brown spots for your own convenience if they become irritated or start bleeding from clothing rubbing up against them.
-Or you may want to get rid of the skin growths for aesthetic reasons.
-Luckily, there are several methods for how to remove seborrheic keratoses, according to Mayo Clinic.
+If you've had a seborrheic keratosis checked out by a dermatologist who confirms that it is benign and not cancer, treatment isn't necessary.
+Though you may want to remove them if they become irritated or start bleeding from clothing rubbing up against them or for aesthetic reasons.
+Luckily, there are several methods to remove seborrheic keratoses, according to Mayo Clinic.

-If those methods sound a little intense to you, you're not alone.
-The good news is that the FDA just approved the first topical, non-invasive treatment of the skin growths.
+If those methods sound a little intense to you, the FDA recently approved the first topical, non-invasive treatment.
 After years of so-called seborrheic keratosis removal cream that didn't get the job done, we finally have ESKATA, a hydrogen peroxide solution that can clear raised seborrheic keratoses without freezing, cutting, or burning the skin.
-This seborrheic keratosis treatment will be available for dermatologists to use on their patients sometime during the spring of 2018.
 Judging by the before-and-after photos released by Aclaris Therapeutics, the results look mighty promising.

 (Photo Credit: Aclaris Therapeutics, Inc.)